tezc/sc/queue/README.md

 - Type generic queue which grows when you add elements.
 - Add/remove from head/tail is possible so it can be used as list, stack,
   queue, dequeue etc.
-- Single allocation for all the data.
-- Keeps separate first and last element indexes, when you remove an element,
-  it doesn't move elements to fill the space.

 ##### Usage